 Start your first day in Riga by journeying through Old Town, which makes you feel as though you’re journeying back in time.
 Aside from the “Historic Centre of Riga” is a UNESCO World Heritage Site, what I found most unique about Riga’s Old Town was the sheer beauty and magnificence.
 Intricate details and colorful buildings, clean streets, winding cobblestone alleyways, and lively bars and restaurants line the narrow streets.
 Make it a point that while you’re exploring Riga’s Old Town, you make it a priority to visit these four different sites.

 The first place to stop is at the Three Brothers – three houses that make up the oldest complex of dwelling houses in Riga.
 Each house is unique due to being built during different time periods.
 The “oldest brother” was built in 1490, the “middle brother” in 1646, and the “youngest brother” in the second half of the 17th-century.
 Legend has it that the houses were built by three men of one family.
 Once you’re done seeing the Three Brothers, a three-minute walk south will bring you to the picturesque restaurant – 1221 Restorāns.
 Although I didn’t eat inside, here you’ll be greeted by a baby blue facade with neatly painted decorations and a narrow alley that leads up to the restaurant.
 After stopping at the photogenic 1221, three-minutes further south you’ll find the ornate, baroque style museum – House of the Blackheads.
 Originally this was a place for unmarried merchants, shipowners, and foreigners visiting Riga, nowadays you can tour the inside to see what life was like during the Blackheads Society.
 Unfortunately in 1941 the building was bombed by the Germans and has since had to be rebuilt.
 From 1996-1999 the House of the Blackheads was rebuilt and is what you’ll see standing today.
 And for the last stop through Riga’s Old Town, 360-feet northeast will bring you to St. Peter’s Church.
-Here you can buy a ticket inside for 9€ which will allow you to go up to the observation tower.
+Here you can buy a ticket inside which will allow you to go up to the observation tower.
 You’ll take an elevator up to where you’ll be offered 360 degrees, panoramic views of Riga.

-SUNDAY – Riga
+Day 5 (Sunday) – Riga

 Highlights of Day 2 in Riga: Experience Latvian Spa Culture, Riga’s Beer Scene, and More

 Before the day gets started, head to Europe’s largest market and bazaar – Riga Central Market – for breakfast before a long day.
 Similar to Old Town, the Central Market has also been placed on the UNESCO World Heritage Site list.
 It has been open since 1930 and took six years to complete.
 Of note, the market is incredibly clean and organized.
 They have a total of five buildings – called pavilions – and each pavilion has its own “theme”.
 There’s one pavilion dedicated to meat, one pavilion dedicated to seafood, vegetables, and so on.
 Not only are there five indoor pavilions, but there are also outdoor stalls to shop at as well.
 There has to be some sense of organization seeing how on average, 80,000-100,000 people shop at the market each and every day.
 Besides the fresh food you can pick up to take home and cook, the market also has bars and restaurants to eat at.
 The market is open seven days/week and is located just steps from old town along the River Daugava.
+(To learn more, book this local market tour!).

 Next prepare yourself for the experience of a lifetime in a traditional Latvian sauna.
 The Latvian spa culture is a unique addition to the country dating back to the 19th-century.
 The idea behind the Latvian spa is that it’s supposed to reduce stress, revive your spirit, and strengthen your body by exercising your blood vessels.
 While traditional spa culture takes place in the countryside, I think it’s worth noting that Riga does have options if you can’t get away from the city but still want to experience the spa culture.
 For a deeper understanding of the experience, and a recommendation on where to experience it in Riga, read this post.